World energy supply and consumption: Primary energy production

 The table lists worldwide PE and the countries producing most (76%) of that in 2021, using Enerdata.
-The amounts are rounded and given in million tonnes of oil equivalent per year (1 Mtoe = 11.63 TWh, 1 TWh = 109 kWh) and % of Total.
+The amounts are rounded and given in million tonnes of oil equivalent per year (1 Mtoe = 11.63 TWh (41.9 petajoules), where 1 TWh = 109 kWh) and % of Total.
 Renewable is Biomass plus Heat plus renewable percentage of Electricity production (hydro, wind, solar).
-Nuclear is non renewable percentage of Electricity production.
-The above mentioned underestimation of hydro, wind and solar energy, compared to nuclear and fossil energy, applies also to Enerdata.
+Nuclear is nonrenewable percentage of Electricity production.
+The above-mentioned underestimation of hydro, wind and solar energy, compared to nuclear and fossil energy, applies also to Enerdata.

-For more detailed energy production, see: